Dryden, Ontario: History

 One of the earliest industries in the area was pulp and paper.
 A paper mill was built in the town in 1910 because of the abundance of wood suitable for kraft pulping as well as energy from the Wabigoon River.
 The town came into national consciousness because of mercury contamination.
-In the 1970s, it became known that the Dryden pulp and paper operations discharged ten tons of mercury directly into the Wabagoon River over a span of eight years.
+In the 1970s, it became known that the Dryden pulp and paper operations discharged ten tons of mercury directly into the Wabigoon River over a span of eight years.
 The mercury caused persistent environmental damage, poisoned river systems and lakes, and led to members of the Grassy Narrows community suffering severe mercury poisoning known as Minamata disease.

 The town was also the site of the March 10, 1989 crash of Air Ontario Flight 1363 from Thunder Bay to Winnipeg, which killed 24 people.

-Geography and climate
+Geography

 Dryden is located on the Wabigoon River and Wabigoon Lake in northwestern Ontario.
 It borders Thunder Lake and Aaron Provincial Park on the east, and the smaller Milanese's Lakes are also located within the city.
 Dryden is located 340 kilometres (210 miles) northwest of Thunder Bay.
 Nearby communities include Wabigoon, Vermilion Bay, Kenora, and Sioux Lookout.
 Dryden is also near the Eagle Lake First Nation.

 Along with most of the rest of Ontario west of 90° West, Dryden is in the Central Time Zone and observes daylight saving time.

+Climate

 Dryden experiences a humid continental climate (Dfb) with short, warm summers, and long, cold winters.
 The highest temperature ever recorded in Dryden was 39.4 C on 11 July 1936.
 The coldest temperature ever recorded was -46.7 C on 11 February 1914.
 Compared to the rest of the province, the annual temperature range is wider and precipitation is more concentrated in the summer.